 Gbaran Phase 2A

-The Gbaran Phase 2A project will develop 1.3 trillion standard cubic feet of non-associated gas to sustain gas supply to the NLNG plant at Bonny via the Gbaran Ubie central processing facility (CPF) in the Niger Delta.
+The Gbaran Phase 2A project has enabled the development of 1.3 trillion standard cubic feet of non-associated gas to sustain gas supply to the NLNG plant at Bonny via the Gbaran Ubie central processing facility (CPF) in the Niger Delta.
 It builds on facilities completed under the Gbaran Ubie Phase 1 project in June 2010.

-The surface facilities include 40 kilometres of pipelines, remote non-associated gas manifolds and other facilities to connect the pipelines to the CPF in Gbaran.
+The surface facilities include 40km of pipelines and interfield cabling that connect the remote gas manifolds and to the CPF in Gbaran.

 Gbaran Phase 2B

-The Gbaran Phase 2B project will utilise unused capacity at Soku gas plant and develop 1.5 trillion standard cubic feet of non-associated gas for the NLNG plant.
+The Gbaran Phase 2B project utilises unused capacity at Soku gas plant and develops 1.5 trillion standard cubic feet of non-associated gas for the NLNG plant.

-The new development will drill one appraisal well and add production from seven new non-associated gas wells in the Kolo Creek field, which will be piped to the Soku gas plant through a 40km pipeline.
+The new development has achieved production from six new non-associated gas wells in the Kolo Creek field which is piped to the Soku gas plant through a new 40km pipeline.

 Soku Compression Project

-The Soku Compression Project will take up unused capacity at the Soku gas plant to produce an additional 1 trillion standard cubic feet of non-associated gas from reservoirs with declining pressures.
+The Soku Compression Project came onstream in 2015 and is targeted to recover an additional 1 trillion standard cubic feet of non-associated gas from reservoirs with declining pressures.